microsoft/pxt-ev3/docs/bluetooth.md

 ## Choosing the correct serial port

 Unfortunately, the browser dialog does not make it easy to select which serial port is the brick.

-On Windows, it typically reads "Standard Serial over Bluetooth" and you may have multiple of those if you've paired different bricks.
+* On Windows, choose ``Standard Serial over Bluetooth``.
+There might be multiple of those but only one works.
+Try your luck!
+Once you know the COM port number, remember it for the next time around.
+* On Mac OS, choose ``cu.BRICKNAME-SerialPort``

 ## Known issues